Member Organizations

 Investigation and Discipline

-Auditors of entities regulated by the Central Bank of the Republic (BCU) and individuals who voluntarily join the Colegio de Contadores, Economistas y Administradores del Uruguay (CCEAU) are subject to investigative and disciplinary (I&D) systems.
-No regulation sets the legal foundation for an I&D system for all professional accountants in Uruguay.
+Auditors of entities supervised by the Central Bank of Uruguay (Banco Central del Uruguay, BCU) and individuals who voluntarily join the Colegio de Contadores, Economistas y Administradores del Uruguay (CCEAU) are subject to investigation and discipline (I&D) systems in Uruguay.
+No regulation establishes a jurisdiction-wide I&D system for all professional accountants.

 Current Status: Partially Adopted